Kphad20/Belly-Button-Biodiversity/README.md

 4. Display the sample metadata, i.e., an individual's demographic information.
 5. Display each key-value pair from the metadata JSON object somewhere on the page.
 6. Update all of the plots any time that a new sample is selected.

-## Step 2 - Advanced Challenge
-1. Adapt the Gauge Chart from https://plot.ly/javascript/gauge-charts/ to plot the weekly washing frequency of the individual.
-2. Make sure the chart is updated whenever a new sample is selected.
+7. Adapt the Gauge Chart from https://plot.ly/javascript/gauge-charts/ to plot the weekly washing frequency of the individual.
+Ensure the chart is updated whenever a new sample is selected.

-The dashboard will be deployed to GitHub Pages.
+The dashboard will be deployed to GitHub Pages [here] (https://kphad20.github.io/Belly-Button-Biodiversity/).